uaarg/pigeon/README.md

 * Settings area for specifying and saving settings
 * Displays program state and currently viewed image info in an information area
+* Plots pre-set ground control points in images by doing inverse geo-referencing
+* Right click on the main image to have the lat/lon printed in the terminal
+* Left click on the main image to create a new marker
+* Created markers are shown in a list on the right and can be edited in the marker detail area below this list

 Future Features:
 ----------------